yacinecheikh/colibri/README.md

 - code size: I have yet to find a single messaging system I can audit by myself.
 This project is supposed to stay small, by reusing the existing and trusted tools like GPG.
 - contact obfuscation: generating new accounts for each conversation should not just be normal, it should be encouraged or even automated.
 Requiring a phone number to register is clearly against the concept of privacy.
 - plausible deniability: the idea of using a shared symetric for conversations is underused.
 I think letting security part of the way the end user uses the app will lead to a funny experience for the user, and make security more natural for the end user.
 - Signal requires a phone number to register.
-At some point I though about automating GPG and pastebin to send encrypted messages without authenticating and from Tor, and that's probably how Colibri came to be.
+At some point I thought about automating GPG and pastebin to send encrypted messages without authenticating and from Tor, and that's probably how Colibri came to be.

 ## Protocol